A Piano in the House: Plot

 Fitzgerald has Esther insert a new roll, which he claims will "bring out the devil" among them.
 He hands her a roll for the song "Melody in F," but she secretly switches rolls.
 The piano begins to play Brahms's Lullaby.
 The music makes Fitzgerald speak in a petulant, frightened voice.
-At the guests' prompting, he admits that, deep down, he is a selfish and spoiled child who is terrified of everything and everyone.
-Lashing out at everyone and hurting them because it's the only means of expressing himself he knows and fearing they will hurt him first if he doesn't.
+At the guests' prompting, he admits that, deep down, he is a frightened child who lashes out at everyone and hurts them because it's the only means of expressing himself he knows and fears they will hurt him first if he doesn't.
 He confesses that he humiliated Marge because he is jealous of her eagerness for life despite her insecurities and deliberately wrote bad reviews of Gregory's plays out of pure spite when he should have praised them because he's jealous of his talent.

 Feeling pity for him, the guests leave without comment.
 Fitzgerald makes his final confession: he treated Esther with coldness and cruelty because he lacks the emotional maturity to receive and reciprocate her love.
 Gregory asks Esther to leave with him, and she does so, leaving Fitzgerald alone.

 Fitzgerald, distraught at being abandoned, feels insulted and throws a tantrum, destroying furniture and decorations in the room.
 He ends his tirade by ripping the roll from the piano, ending the piano's spell on him.
-As he kneels on the ground, Marvin enters; remembering his earlier confession, Fitzgerald orders Marvin not to laugh at him.
+As he kneels on the ground, Marvin enters; remembering his earlier confession, Fitzgerald tells Marvin not to laugh at him.
 A somber Marvin replies, "I'm not laughing, Mr. Fortune.
 You're not funny anymore."